 Many communities worldwide have used the precautionary principle to request a moratorium on 5G rollout in their area or are doing so: Brussels, Geneva, Florence, parts of Sydney, Byron Bay, parts of the Gold Coast, California, Finland, Poland etc. This encourages further research on 5G.

-The 5049 CC Association is aware that the potential impact of 5G is as yet unknown However, there is sufficient evidence to raise the issue with the community by providing information for people to form a view.
+The 5049 Coastal Community Association is aware that the potential impact of 5G is as yet unknown.
+However, there is sufficient evidence to raise the issue with the community by providing information for people to form a view.